 If you cannot afford a lawyer you might be able to get Legal aid.
 This is where the government will pay for a lawyer for you.
-Legal aid is usually provided as a loan.
-In certain circumstances, no repayment may be required.
 Lawyers can help you apply to get legal aid if you qualify.

 Or talk to Community Law.
 Community Law Centres have lawyers who can help you, and this service is usually free.
 They are located throughout the country, look in your phone book or online at: communitylaw.org.nz